xenanetworks/open-automation-python-api/docs/source/api_ref/llapi/l23/pt_commands.rst

-TX Statistics
+TX Statistics Classes
 =================================

-This module contains the **L23 port TX statistics commands** that provide quantitative information about the transmitted packets on a port.
+This module contains the **L23 port TX statistics classes** that provide quantitative information about the transmitted packets on a port.

 The command names all have the form ``PT_<xxx>`` and require both a module index id and a port index id.
 Those commands dealing with a specific transmitted stream also have a sub-index.